sanfinity-Iot/openremote/Demo-Smart-Building.md

 # Application for Technical Manager

-This example is available as part of the main branch which you will need to set up first.
-Follow the [Get Started](https://openremote.io/get-started-manager/) or go to the [Developers page](https://openremote.io/developers/).

-You can access the OpenRemote Manager and App with a webbrowser (if you are using Docker Toolbox replace localhost with 192.168.99.100):
+The application for the Technical Manager requires you to set up the demo environment locally first.
+Follow the [Get Started](https://openremote.io/get-started-manager/).
+Next, you can access both the Application for Technical Manager and the Apartment User via your browser (if you are using Docker Toolbox replace localhost with 192.168.99.100):

-**OpenRemote Manager: https://localhost** (Username: admin, Password: secret)
+Application for Technical Manager: https://localhost (Username: admin, Password: secret)

-**Demo Smart Building App: https://localhost/smart-building-v1/** (Username: building, Password: building)
+Application for Apartment User: https://localhost/smart-building-v1/ (Username: building, Password: building)

-The Demo Smart Building app is similar to the app for the [Apartment User](#application-for-apartment-user).
-If you open the OpenRemote Manager, you will see Tenant A - Smart Building - Apartment 1.
+The [Application for the Apartment User](#application-for-apartment-user) is the same as described earlier.
+If you open the Application for the Technical Manager, you will see Tenant A - Smart Building - Apartment 1.
 It includes a Service Agent (Simulator), five rooms, and a Scene Agent.
 If you use the 'Assets' view and select one of the rooms, you will notice that you see exactly the same attributes as visible in the App.
+The Service Agent (Simulator) can be used to change the simulated sensor values for Apartment 1.

 # See Also
 - [[Use UI components|User-Guide: UI components]]